boazsegev/neorack/SPEC - rational.md

 ### Avoiding Unnecessary Object Allocations

 By using a single `event` object, we avoid unnecessary object allocations where possible.

-By not restricting the `event` object implementation to a specific data structure, we allow different implementations to attempt more efficient approaches to the HTTP event data storage – including implementations that directly write to the HTTP transport.
+By not restricting the `event` object implementation to a specific data structure, we allow different implementations to attempt more efficient approaches to the HTTP event data storage – including implementations that directly write to the HTTP transport and implementation that lazily parse header data.

 ### Abstracting away the Network Layer

 I think that Servers shouldn't expose the network layer, at all.

-If application developers need raw TCP/IP access, then either the specification is faulty (and should be fixed) or the application is a remote edge case that should be implemented by a development team that can roll their own servers.
+If application developers need raw TCP/IP access, then either the specification is faulty (and should be fixed) or the application is a remote edge case that should be implemented by a development team that can roll their own servers (or, perhaps, the app requirements should be reassessed).

 ### Abstracting away the HTTP Layer